CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 walk-through cover both single and HA configuration.
-HAProxy can be configured with a single network interface or 2 (or more) network interfaces, depending on the security and infrastructure requirement, both can be implemented in CenturyLink Cloud.
+HAProxy can be configured with a single network interface or 2 (or more) network interfaces, depending on the security and infrastructure requirement, both can be implemented in Lumen Cloud.

 -   Deploy a CentOS 7 server using either the [Control Portal](//control.ctl.io), [CLI](//github.com/CenturyLinkCloud/clc-go-cli) or [API](//www.ctl.io/developers/)